-Packaging machinery is any equipment that is used to place products in a package.
-Packaging machinery accounts for a considerable savings to its users; packing machines can quickly and efficiently pack products that would otherwise have to be packaged manually by workers, which is more expensive and can be less efficient.
+Packaging machinery is any equipment used to place products in a package.
+Packaging machinery accounts for a considerable savings to its users.
+Packing machines can quickly and efficiently pack products that would otherwise have to be packaged manually by workers, which is more expensive and can be less efficient.

 Applications of Packaging Machinery